 Have fun preparing some of these foods with your partner and eat your way to a more fulfilling intimate life...

-Eating greens is good for your overall heath, but these antioxidant-rich foods also help block desire-dulling toxins from lowering your libido, according to recent research.
+Eating greens is good for your overall health, but these antioxidant-rich foods also help block desire-dulling toxins from lowering your libido, according to recent research.
 Stock your fridge with spinach, arugula, kale and swiss chard to reap the benefits in the bedroom.

-Crack an Egg
+Crack an egg

-Eggs are packed with vitamins B5 and B6, and eating them regularly can combat stress and help keep your hormones on even keel.
+Eggs are packed with vitamins B5 and B6, and eating them regularly can combat stress and help keep your hormones on an even keel.
 While you may not want to eat them every day (they also have a lot of cholesterol), eggs in moderation are a key sex-life stabilizer.

-Peel a Banana
+Peel a banana

-Talk about an aphrodisiac: for men, bananas are a libido-enhancing super food, since they are filled with the bromeliad enzyme.
+Talk about an aphrodisiac: for men, bananas are a libido-enhancing superfood, since they are filled with the bromeliad enzyme.
 But because this phallic fruit is also chock full of both vitamin B and potassium, it helps both sexes with the production of sex hormones.

 If you want to boost your libido, grab a glass of wine – or two.
 One study found that women who have two glasses of red wine a day had more desire than those who don’t drink or prefer other alcoholic beverages.
 Sip some Cabernet or Merlot on your next date night and feel the exciting effects of this drinkable aphrodisiac in action.

 Chocolate is a known sex-booster.
-Full of methylxanthines, a stimulant known to increase the body's sensitivity, chocolate is a treat that's worth giving in to on occasion.
+Full of methylxanthines, a stimulant is known to increase the body's sensitivity, chocolate is a treat that's worth giving in to on occasion.
 To up the desire factor, try incorporating a bit of edible body chocolate in the bedroom.

 It’s not about how many libido-boosting foods you can incorporate into your diet, but rather how you incorporate them into you and your partner’s relationship.
-You don’t have to be a world class chef to have fun prepping some of these foods together.
+You don’t have to be a world-class chef to have fun prepping some of these foods together.
 Half the fun is in the prep – knowing the food you created together will bring you closer together – even if it’s a simple garden salad.

 - Health: Seven Foods for Better Sex